 \subsection{Ablation 2: Dissecting \acpo\ Scoring Mechanism}

-To better understand the contribution of individual components within \acpo, we conduct a series of studies, with results summarized in Table~\ref{tab:4}.
-In its full form, \acpo\ rewards responses that include atomic facts from internally consistent clusters and penalizes those containing atomic facts from non-consistent ones.
-While \acpo\ selects the highest- and lowest-scoring responses as preferred and non-preferred examples, respectively, the variant \acpo~\texttt{(5,5)} broadens this by using the top five and bottom five responses for preference training, maintaining the same number of training steps.
-Results show that the stronger supervision signal in \acpo\ leads to better performance compared to the weaker signal in \acpo~\texttt{(5,5)}, highlighting the effectiveness of \acpo's alignment data generation strategy.
+To understand the contribution of individual components within \acpo, we conduct a series of studies, with results summarized in Table~\ref{tab:4}.
+In its full form, \acpo\ rewards responses that include atomic facts from consistent clusters and penalizes those containing atomic facts from non-consistent ones.

-We also examine the variant \acpo~\texttt{w/o Inconsistent Penalty}, which removes the penalty for selecting atomic facts from non-consistent clusters.
-Without this constraint, the model tends to favor longer responses, often ranking them more highly.
-The similarity in the number of factual claims between this variant and the \texttt{Longest Preferred} setting suggests that both encourage similar behaviors in response selection, reinforcing the importance of the penalty term in steering alignment toward more precise and reliable outputs.

-Although \acpo's preference data selection procedure imposes no constraints on response length, the factual precision metric is inherently length-sensitive.
-For example, very short responses can achieve artificially high factual precision scores \citep{huang2024factalign}.
-To further investigate this, we extend our ablation analysis by explicitly preferring either the \texttt{Longest} or \texttt{Shortest} responses, using a randomly selected response as the negative in both cases.
-Notably, the \texttt{Shortest Preferred} variant produces few factual claims and performs poorly on FactScore precision, indicating that simply preferring brevity is not an effective strategy for improving factual alignment.
+We examine \acpo~\texttt{(5,5)} alongside \acpo~\texttt{w/o Non‑Consistent Penalty}, which removes the penalty for selecting atomic facts from non‑consistent clusters.
+To probe the effect of response length on alignment, we further extend our ablation by explicitly preferring either the longest or shortest responses, using a randomly selected response as the negative in both cases.
+Without the penalty, the model tends to favor longer responses, often ranking them more highly.
+The similarity in the number of factual claims between the penalty‑free variant and \texttt{Longest Preferred} suggests that removing the penalty encourages behavior akin to explicitly favoring longer responses, underscoring the penalty’s role in guiding alignment toward more precise and reliable outputs.
+Notably, the \texttt{Shortest Preferred} variant produces very few factual claims and performs poorly on FactScore precision, indicating that simply favoring brevity is not an effective strategy for improving factual alignment.